St George’s Church, Radford Avenue, Kidderminster, DY10 2ES

 - The church has an active choir (to which new members are always welcome) and music makes up a large selection of the worship at St George’s.

 - St George’s is a Fairtrade Church.

-- Please check our Groups heading to find out about all the different activities run throughout the parish.
+- Please check our ‘Groups’ menu to find out about all the different activities that run throughout the parish.

-Names are now in an alphabetical index see attachment, which can be requested from Mattie, contact details below, or a printed version is available in St George’s Church for inspection when the church is open.
+Names are now in an alphabetical index, which can be requested from Mattie, whose contact details are below, or a printed version is available in St George’s Church for inspection when the church is open.

-Mattie also has a select amount of pictures and possibly further information, that may be of use to people intending to search their family history and/or the history of the church, contact her on firstname.lastname@example.org.
+Mattie also has a select amount of pictures and possibly further information that may be of use to people intending to search their family history and/or the history of the church.
+She can be contacted iva email [email protected].

 If you would like further information from